trevorColby3/optiScraper/README.md

 # optiScraper
+### IMPORTANT:
+- This repository is deprecated.
+The production version was moved to a private repository.
+To protect user sensitive information.
+- This repository is also out of date and the screencapture functionality lacks:
+ - Extensive error checking
+ - Progress Logging
+ - Network error handling
+ - Auto relaunch
+- Missing aspects were added and code format was improved upon in version 2.0 housed in private repo

 A puppeteer driver scraper that accesses Opti Dashboards and saves snapshots as PDFs

  Build tool depends on on v10.4.0 version of node.
 It is helpful to use `nvm` if you requrie multiple versions of node for different projects.
 See `.nvmrc` file.